 Size and species

-Larger bearded dragons tend to live longer than smaller.
+Larger bearded dragons tend to live longer than smaller ones.
 We’re guessing there are a lot of reasons for this, but we would imagine durability is one of them.
 Larger beardies just seem to be more resilient.

-We wrote an entire bearded dragon nutrition guide that you can see here – article coming soon.
+We wrote an entire bearded dragon nutrition guide that you can see here.
 Following that guide and ensuring that your beardie gets consistently proper nutrition will go a long way towards adding to the length of life your beardie enjoys.

 Beardie’s food needs change as they age.
 Early on they need daily protein.
 Later in life, they need more greens and veggies.
 Providing what they need based on their age is important to proper growth, development, and age.